paketo-buildpacks/pip/README.md

 The Paketo Buildpack for Pip is a Cloud Native Buildpack that installs pip into a layer and places it on the `PATH`.

-The buildpack is published for consumption at `gcr.io/paketo-buildpacks/pip` and `paketobuildpacks/pip`.
+The buildpack is published for consumption at `paketobuildpacks/pip`.

 ## Behavior
 This buildpack always participates.